Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/swift-permissions.md

 ## Info.plist

+Every Xcode project contains an `Info.plist` file containing all the metadata required in each app or bundle  - you will find the file inside the `AppToPhone` group.

 A new entry in the `Info.plist` file is required:

 1. Hover your mouse over the last entry in the list and click the little `+` button that appears.